 When a user logs into the system with this URL, they should see the Continuing Competence Module:

-Searching and filtering in the CLMS is now much more powerful.
+Searching and filtering in the LMS is now much more powerful.
 Administrators can perform multiple searches, make selections and perform actions on those selections.
-The CLMS retains selections throughout multiple searches.
+The LMS retains selections throughout multiple searches.

 How to take advantage of this feature

 One common way to use this feature is for enrolling multiple users in a course.
 You can search for a user, tick their box and then search for another user.
 You can do this multiple times without being concerned that your selection will be forgotten.

 VinciWorks has just released the only data protection course your company needs.
 This course

 combines the latest in policy and law with best practice guidelines for data protection.
 It provides real-world scenarios, interactive features and review questions to test participants’ understanding of key points.
 To begin, an interactive game will guide users through the complex web of decisions that every business must make when it comes to implementing data protection policies, providing a deeper understanding of the core issues.

 Course modules such as Protecting Personal Data are chosen based on each users needs

 This 20-minute course is our most customisable yet.
 At the start of the course, each user specifies their individual role, responsibilities, location, and more to create a user-specific learning plan.
 With over 1,000 different course options available, anyone in your organisation can take this data protection course.

 Understand how data protection affects real-world scenarios, with review questions to test participants’ understanding of key points